 Dulles District Supervisor Matthew F. Letourneau

-- New Configuration Coming for Route 50 / Stone Springs Boulevard and More - January 2020 Dulles Direct Newsletter (PDF)
+- PD Study, Data Centers, Avonlea, and More - July 2020 Dulles Direct Newsletter (PDF)

 - 12-19-19 Dulles Direct Town Hall Meeting: Tall Cedars Parkway/Nations Drive Presentation (PDF)

 - Supervisor Letourneau’s Annual Report - 2019 (PDF)

 - Route 50 Corridor Study (PDF) Opens a New Window.

 - Dulles Community Outreach Project Final Report (PDF) Opens a New Window.

 - Supervisor Letourneau’s Article on Land Use (PDF)